NOTICE TO ATTEND ETC.

 Objectives of the Plan

-The main objectives for adopting the Plan are to create conditions to recruit, motivate and retain high performing key employees and to align the employees’ interests and rewards with those of the shareholders by linking part of their remuneration to MTG’s profit and the shareholder return in order to facilitate maximum long-term value growth in MTG.
+The main objectives for adopting the Plan are to create conditions to recruit, motivate and retain leading industrial talents, and to closely align the employees’ interests and rewards with those of the shareholders.

 The Plan in brief